 A large scarf to keep warm and to cover up

 Packing a scarf to take with you on the bus will benefit you for multiple reasons.
 Buses tend to crank up the AC, which could make for a very chilly journey.
-A perfect example of this is the bus from Bangkok to Pattaya in Thailand.
+A perfect example of this is the bus from Bangkok to Chiang Mai in Thailand.
 Although one of the most popular routes in the country, the buses tend to be quite chilly.
 Blankets are bulky and take up precious space in your bag, but a scarf is the perfect substitute to keep you cozy on the ride.

 You can also use a scarf to cover your eyes from the glare shining through the windows.
 Additionally, scarves are perfect cover-ups if you find yourself needing to hide some skin when visiting a religious site.
 If you’re lucky enough to have a pit stop near a temple, for example, and you decide to pop your head in, your handy scarf will be easily accessible, saving you from rummaging through your suitcase.